JiyangJiang/BrainMRIpipelines/docs/source/asl.rst

 * **M0 Type**: *Proton density (long TR)*.
 I couldn't find information from WIP document or protocol PDF.
 BASIL tutorial said the most common case would be proton density.
 In addition, M0 is in the same 4D dataset as tag-control pairs, and therefore share the same TR in json/header.
 I leave this parameter as *Proton density (long TR)* for now. `This reference <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2002&L=FSL&P=R60377>`_ may give some peace of mind.

-* **Sequence TR (s)**: *8.44*.
+* **Sequence TR (s)**: *4.14*.
 JSON file says the *RepetitionTime* is 8.43617 seconds, and *RepetitionTimeExcitation* is 4.14 seconds.
 Protocol PDF says TR is 4.14 seconds.
-I am not sure about this, and leaving it as 8.44 for now.
+I am not sure about this, and leaving it as 4.14 for now as this is the TR in everywhere except for JSON converted from DICOM by myself.

 * **Calibration Gain**: *10*.
 10 is the common value set for calibration gain (Reference `1 <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind1905&L=FSL&P=R86460>`_, `2 <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2004&L=FSL&P=R91652>`_, and `3 <https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind1904&L=FSL&P=R57828>`_).
 The WIP document says that the M0 image is always scaled down by a factor of 10.